ambreshgupta12/flutter-key-concept/README.md

 ## *Domain*

-Domain is the inner layer which shouldn't be susceptible to the whims of changing data sources or porting our app to Angular Dart.
+- Domain is the inner layer which shouldn't be susceptible to the whims of changing data sources or porting our app to Angular Dart.
 It will contain only the core business logic (use cases) and business objects (entities).
 It should be totally independent of every other layer.

+- But...
+How is the domain layer completely independent when it gets data from a Repository, which is from the data layer?
+Do you see that fancy colorful gradient for the Repository?
+That signifies that it belongs to both layers at the same time.
+We can accomplish this with dependency inversion.

 ## *Middleware*